Student Legal and Preferred Name Changes

 • Diplomas

-Yes.
-If you have completed the Preferred Name Change process to designate your preferred name, please visit the Student Life office on any campus and request to use your preferred name on your TCC ID.
+Yes, you can.
+After you've gone through the process to change your preferred name, go to the Student Life office on any campus and ask to have your preferred name on your TCC ID.